 OECD Corporate Governance Working Paper No.17.
 This report examines the influence of institutional shareholders and their activities towards good corporate governance, the historical changes to practices within shareholder meetings and the role that institutional shareholders have played in the improvement of corporate governance within Japanese listed companies.

-This report evaluates the corporate governance framework for the Latvian state-owned enterprise sector relative to the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
-The report was prepared at the request of the Republic of Latvia.
+This report evaluates the corporate governance framework for the Colombian state-owned enterprise sector relative to the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
+The report was prepared at the request of the Republic of Colombia.
 It is based on a review involving all OECD countries.

-The Principles are being reviewed to ensure their continuing high quality, relevance and usefulness, taking into account recent developments in the corporate sector and capital markets.
-The OECD invited public comment on the draft revised text.
-Deadline for comment: Now closed.
+The OECD updated the OECD Principles of Corporate Governance to ensure their continuing high quality, relevance and usefulness, taking into account recent developments in the corporate sector and capital markets.

 Ces révisions ont été engagées en 2014 et sont tout près d’être achevées.
 Les textes des projets révisés de Principes et de Lignes directrices devraient être approuvés par le Comité sur la gouvernance d’entreprise en mai 2015.

 The fourth meeting of the Latin American Network on Corporate Governance of State-Owned Enterprises focused on the accountability and transparency of SOEs in Latin America.